GCTC-NTGC/gc-digital-talent/frontend/cypress/README.md

 test runs.
 This allows for using Chrome DevTools to inspect the state of the app and explore.

-It works best with `E2E_FILTER`, which defaults to "language-selection" if not set.
+It works best with `TEST_FILTER`, which defaults to "language-selection" if not set.

 For example, this will run the `integration/talentsearch/static-pages.spec.js` test in the Chrome browser, and leave it open (success or failure):

 ```
-E2E_FILTER=static-pages npm run e2e:run:inspect
+TEST_FILTER=static-pages npm run e2e:run:inspect
 ```

 ## Tips & Tricks